3D printing for SMEs: prototypes & small series

 FDM: the "Swiss Army knife" of printing

-We mainly use FDM when
+We use FDM primarily when

 SLA (Stereolithography) works with liquid resins and a laser.
-Advantage: very fine details and smooth surfaces, ideal for design prototypes or components with high visual requirements ( (Formlabs).
+Advantage: very fine details and smooth surfaces, ideal for design prototypes or components with high visual requirements (Formlabs).

 Material overview for everyday SME use